 This course is designed for the senior with advanced skills who is college-bound.
-The course is designed for independent (though supervised) studies.
-Students propose a "treatment" for a project of their choice.
-Students defend the merits of the project and design how it will develop in content and in schedule deadlines of that development.
-Students will be critiqued on that development and are expected to produce drafts periodically.
-Mid-semester and end-of-semester presentations will be required.
+The course is structured around independent (though supervised) research studies in film.
+The class begins with a teacher-directed research assignment, modeling college research and study habits, which students will synthesize into a film project.
+Students then propose a "treatment" for a project of their choice.
+Students defend the merits of the project and design how it will develop in content, and schedule deadlines of that development.
+Students will be critiqued on their development and are expected to produce updates periodically.
 A final project will be submitted at the end of the final semester.